Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).

 - Babies should get a first dose of the hepatitis B vaccine at birth.
-They should have all three shots in the series by age 6 months.
+They should have all 3 shots in the series by age 6 to 18 months.

 - Children younger than age 19 who have not had the vaccine should get "catch-up" doses.